RicciFlowing/NaiveBayes/_posts/2015-11-16-spamfilter.markdown

 ---
 layout: post
-title:  "Spamfilter"
+title:  "Spam filter"
 date:   2015-11-16 10:41:56
 categories: 'post'
 ---

-In this example we will integrate a simple spamfilter for a rails app.
+In this example we will integrate a simple spam filter for a rails app.
 It shows you how you clean your user created rails models from spam.

 First we will create a simple rails app.